 Moira wiped the blade on her apron and studied the hide.
 Nearly clean now, pale and supple where the membrane had been, ready for the next stage.
 She reached into her work satchel and pulled out a small clay pot.
 The hide glue inside would be cold by now, thick as mud.

 The meat portion slipped in Torven's grip.
 He caught it.
-His knuckles had gone white around the cloth.
+His fingers had gone bloodless around the cloth.

 Moira set down the blade and held out her hand.
 Fionn returned the pot to her.
 She pried off the lid.
 The glue inside had softened, no longer solid, moving when she tilted the clay.
 She tested it with her finger, nodded once, set it beside the hide, and went back to work.